-- Prepare actions to reduce (or enhance) likely effects – minimize the impact of a problem or maximize the impact of the opportunity
+- Prepare actions to reduce (or enhance) likely effects – minimize the impact of a problem or maximize the effect of the opportunity

-- Set triggers for contingent (or capitalizing) actions – setting an indicator whenever a problem or opportunity has occurred
+- Set triggers for contingent (or capitalizing) actions – setting an indicator whenever a challenge or opportunity has occurred

 - Charles Kepner and Benjamin Tregoe, “The New Rational Manager”